spatialthoughts/courses/python-foundation-output/supplement2_working_with_xarray.md

 A `xarray.DataArray` object also contains 1 or more `coordinates`.
-Each corrdinate is a 1-dimensional array representing values along one of the data axes.
+Each coordinate is a 1-dimensional array representing values along one of the data axes.
 In case of the 1-band SRTM elevation data, we have 3 coordinates - `x`, `y` and `band`.

 ```python